ahmidbbc/GeoJSON-weather/README.md

 # GeoJSON

-GeoJSON weather is a simple single weather forecast page made with the open-source Leaftlet API and Vanilla JS.\
+GeoJSON weather is a simple single weather forecast page made with the open-source Leaftlet geolocation API and Vanilla JS.\
 This project is in French, feel free to modify as you want according to MIT license

 ## Demo